lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 - how often the function runs
 - how many entries it processes
-- whether the operate grows linearly or worse
+- whether the work grows linearly or worse
 - whether temporary memory grows over time
 - whether **cleanup** removes old state
 - whether events can become duplicated
-- whether repeated operate can be shared or cached
+- whether repeated work can be shared or cached
 - whether unchanged objects can be skipped

 The goal is not to optimize imaginary problems.
 The goal is to avoid architecture that obviously becomes expensive when the same operation is repeated at scale.